daler/docker-rw2019/slides/slides.md

 # View the downloaded file using the container

-The BAM file we downloaded is in binary format; to read it we use `samtools`.
+The BAM file we downloaded is in binary format

+To read it we use `samtools`.

 We might logically try the following.